sui-foundation/sui-demo-day-hk/README.md

 2. Open a PR to submit the filled out registration template under the folder of the appropriate primary track that your project will be competing in.
 If your project can fall under multiple tracks, please pick one that fits best.

-*Note that a project can only register under one track.*
+*Note that a given project can only register under one track.*

 3. The submitted project information above will be public and used by in the voting and judging process, as well as other parts of the contest